asimihsan/crypto_example/README.markdown

 -   Unpack the start of the encrypted file to get configuration values (`pbkdf2_count`, `pbkdf2_dk_len`, `compress`) and public values (`password_salt`, `nonce`, `hmac_salt`).
 -   Prepare the HMAC with the configuration values and public values.
 -   First pass: stream in the ciphertext into the HMAC object.
-If the HMAC isn't value, bail out.
+If the HMAC isn't valid, bail out.
 -   Use PBKDF2 to derive the password.
 -   Create an AES instance in CTR mode using the derived password.
 -   Second pass: stream in the ciphertext.
 If we're compressing then decompress as well.
 Write this to the ciphertext file.